UnderscoreBrad/BasicBot_PY/README.md

 'User Joined Your Channel' and 'User Left Your Channel' messages (in progress)

-Youtube audio playback with queue
+Youtube audio playback with queue and search

 Suppression of all new messages in channels named 'official-complaints'